Peter Dinklage: Other performances

 In 2016, Dinklage and his longtime manager David Ginsburg founded their joint-venture production company, Estuary Films.
 I Think We're Alone Now is the first film under Estuary.

 Dinklage appeared in the 2018 Marvel Studios film Avengers: Infinity War as the character Eitri, a giant dwarf.

 Dinklage and writer-director Sacha Gervasi spent several years writing and producing a film based on the final days of actor Hervé Villechaize, who died by suicide shortly after his 1993 interview with Gervasi.
 In 2018, Dinklage starred and played the title role in My Dinner with Hervé.
 The movie was approved by HBO, with Dinklage co-starring alongside Jamie Dornan.

 In August and September 2018, he starred in the title role of Cyrano, a stage musical adaptation of Cyrano de Bergerac written by his wife Erica Schmidt, with songs by the band The National.
 He reprised the role in a 2021 film adaptation of the musical, for which he was nominated for the Golden Globe Award for Best Actor in a Musical or Comedy.

 In 2019, Dinklage was announced he would co-star in the comedy film Brothers, alongside Josh Brolin.
 The film, directed by Max Barbakow with a screenplay by Macon Blair from a story by Etan Cohen, was released in October 2024.

 In 2020, Dinklage portrayed the pirate Fannybaws in the music video of the same name from Scottish power metal band Alestorm.

 In 2020, Dinklage portrayed mobster Roman Lunyov in the crime thriller I Care a Lot.
 His performance was praised, with Tony Sokol favorably comparing his character to Russian mobsters in other media, including Training Day and Orange is the New Black.

 In 2023, Dinklage voiced Terrorcon Scourge, the main antagonist in Transformers: Rise of the Beasts.
 He also starred in the romantic comedy-drama film She Came to Me, and played Casca Highbottom in the film The Hunger Games: The Ballad of Songbirds and Snakes.
 In 2024, Dinklage was announced to voice Dr. Dillamond in the two-part film adaptation of the musical, Wicked, alongside a cast including Cynthia Erivo and Ariana Grande.
 In 2024, Dinklage had a cameo in Jerry Seinfeld's Unfrosted, which premiered on Netflix.

 On October 5, 2017, Dinklage purchased the rights to the film adaptation of Joe R. Lansdale's novel The Thicket.
 The film, The Thicket, which stars Dinklage alongside Juliette Lewis and Esme Creed-Miles, was released in September 2024.

-In 2024, Dinklage voiced Hercule Poirot in an Audible adaptation of Agatha Christie's The Mysterious Affair at Styles.
+In 2024, Dinklage voiced Hercule Poirot in an Audible adaptation of Agatha Christie's The Mysterious Affair at Styles, reprising the role in 2025's The A.B.C.
+Murders.

 In 2023, Dinklage starred as the titular character in The Toxic Avenger, which was released on August 29, 2025.

 In 2025, Dinklage starred as main antagonist Leon Prater in the first season of Dexter: Resurrection.